 You can sign up to put this strategy to use for you for just $19.95 per month!
 Click here to review the details of this and our other ETF-based investment strategies.

-Performance During the Financial Crisis
+Strategy Performance During the Financial Crisis

 One of the most desirable features of the ETFOptimize strategies is their exceptional performance during market selloffs.
 Each of our strategies has been designed to mitigate drawdowns as much as possible within the constraints of its approach – and, depending on the strategy, even produce positive returns by turning the tables on bear markets.